sergii-nosachenko/recipes-web-app-project/README.md

 3. Show the **Sign-in page** if the user isn't authorized
 4. Show the **404 page** for unknown routes

+Use this [Mate Academy topic](https://mate.academy/learn/nodejs/auth-nodejs) to learn about authorization.

 ### Sign-in page

 1. Show the form centered on the screen